 - a.
 Regular Evaluation: Employees shall receive an annual performance evaluation in July of each year, unless hired in the three months prior. - b.
-Special Evaluation/Performance Improvement Plan: The RTA Executive Director may, at his or her discretion, issue an evaluation.
-All evaluations shall be created and administered in accordance with the provisions of this Rule.
+Special Evaluation/Performance Improvement Plan: The RTA Executive Director may, at his or her discretion, issue a special evaluation.
+All special evaluations shall be created and administered in accordance with the provisions of this Rule.